DISTRHO/Cardinal/README.md

 *Cardinal, the Rack!*

-Cardinal is a free and open-source virtual modular synthesizer plugin, available as JACK standalone and AU, LV2, VST2 and VST3 audio plugin for FreeBSD, Linux, macOS and Windows.
+Cardinal is a free and open-source virtual modular synthesizer plugin, available as JACK standalone and AU, LV2, VST2, VST3 and CLAP audio plugin for FreeBSD, Linux, macOS and Windows.
 It is based on the popular [VCV Rack](https://vcvrack.com/) but with a focus on being a fully self-contained plugin version.

 More specifically, this is a [DPF-based](https://github.com/DISTRHO/DPF/)